dynodix/gbccdemo/README.md

-# gbccdemo# gbccdemo
+# gbccdemo
 This is a demo repository for:

-Gamanza Backend Coding Challenge
+# Gamanza Backend Coding Challenge

 it is for demo purposes only , it should be made private after demo revision.